verygoodsecurity/vgs-collect-show-flutter-demo/README.md

 This examples shows how easily you can integrate VGS Collect/Show SDKs into your Flutter application and secure sensitive data with us.

-> **_NOTE:_**  VGS does not support Flutter.
-This demo is just an example of how
->VGS Collect/Show SDKs can be integrated into your Flutter application.
+> **_NOTE:_**  VGS has native iOS & Android SDKs.
+This demo is just an example of how native VGS Collect/Show SDKs can be integrated into your Flutter application.

 <p align="center">
     <img src="images/filled.png" width="200" height="450">